Entrepreneurship (ENTR)

 For class offerings for a specific term, refer to the Schedule of Classes

 ENTR 753.
-Seminar in Family Business3 Units
+Family Business I3 Units

 Term Typically Offered: Spring, Summer, Fall Even Year